 - Additional responsibilities as assigned which may include computer imaging, video recording, web conferencing, and live web streaming

 Technical Skills: The position requires familiarity with a wide range of presentation equipment including projectors, video cameras, media players, interactive whiteboards, and portable devices such as laptops and tablets.
-Additional experience with any of the following is considered a plus: Adobe Connect, Sakai CLE, multimedia control systems, video conferencing systems, and clickers.
+Additional experience with any of the following is considered a plus: Sakai, Zoom, Panopto, multimedia control systems, and video conferencing systems.

-Hours: Normal hours of operation are M-Th, 7:00AM to 9:00PM and F, 7:00AM to 7:00PM at LSC/WTC.
-A smaller staff operates on Saturdays, 8:00AM to 1:00PM.
+Hours: Normal hours of operation are M-Th 7:00AM to 8:30PM, F 7:00AM to 6:30PM at LSC/WTC.
+A smaller staff operates on Saturdays, 8:00AM to 2:00PM at LSC and 8:00AM to 3:00PM at WTC.
 Students may work no more than 19.5 hours per week during the fall and spring semesters.
 On average, a Classroom Assistant is scheduled for 10-15 hours per week.
 Additional hours may be available over breaks and the summer.
-During this time, students are allowed to log up to 37.5 hours per week.
+During that time, students are allowed to log up to 37.5 hours per week.
+Hours may very depending on course schedule.

 Hiring: ITRS is always seeking new candidates.
 New hire training will be scheduled ASAP.
 Priority is given to candidates who are flexible with scheduling and open to working on both campuses.
 Federal Work Study (FWS) is not a requirement for this position.
 However, if a new hire is eligible FWS will be applied.
 Rate of pay commensurate with experience.